Face Off (American TV series): Season 10 (2016)

 Season 10 was announced on October 27, 2015.
 It premiered on January 13, 2016.
 In this season the judges were allowed to save one contestant who would normally be eliminated, a device previously used in seasons 6 and 7.
 The winner of this season was Rob Seal of Lake View Terrace, California.
-Contestants on season 10 were: Jennifer Bowden, Samuel "Njoroge" Karumba, Melissa Ebbe, Anthony "Ant" Canonica, Johnny Leftwich, Greg Schrantz, Katie Kinney, Anna Cali, Kaleb Lewis, Walter Welsh, Yvonne Cox, Robert Lindsay, Melanie "Mel" Licata, and Robert "Rob" Seal (Winner).
+Contestants on season 10 were: Jennifer Bowden, Samuel "Njoroge" Karumba, Micah Ebbe, Anthony "Ant" Canonica, Johnny Leftwich, Greg Schrantz, Katie Kinney, Anna Cali, Kaleb Lewis, Walter Welsh, Yvonne Cox, Robert Lindsay, Melanie "Mel" Licata, and Robert "Rob" Seal (Winner).

 Season 11 (2017)

 Season 11 premiered on January 24, 2017.
 The season featured an all star cast of 16 returning contestants and had all of them working in teams of two until episode 8.
 From this episode 9, the competition is individual.
 The winner was Cig Neutron of Los Angeles, California, who was a finalist in Season 7.
-Contestants on season 11 were: Niko Gonzalez, Jasmine Ringo, Stella Sensel, Gage Hubbard, George Troester III, Tyler Green, Ben Ploughman, Cat Paschen, Adam Milicevic, Logan Long, Evan Hedges, Emily Serpico, Rachael Wagner, Keaghlan Ashley, Melissa Ebbe, and Cig Neutron (Winner).
+Contestants on season 11 were: Niko Gonzalez, Jasmine Ringo, Stella Sensel, Gage Hubbard, George Troester III, Tyler Green, Ben Ploughman, Cat Paschen, Adam Milicevic, Logan Long, Evan Hedges, Emily Serpico, Rachael Wagner, Keaghlan Ashley, Micah Ebbe, and Cig Neutron (Winner).